pythonanywhere/help_pages/articles/DebuggingImportError.md

     $ pythonX.Y -i /var/www/www_my_domain_com_wsgi.py

-Or, if you're using a virtualenv, activate it first, and then you can just use `python` (because the version to use is "baked into" the virtualenv:
+Or, if you're using a virtualenv, start a Bash console that is using that virtualenv using the "Start a console in this virtualenv" link on the "Web" page, and then you can just use `python` (because the version to use is "baked into" the virtualenv):

-    $ workon my-virtualenv
     (my-virtualenv)$ python -i /var/www/www_my_domain_com_wsgi.py